proubatsis/lwt-kubernetes/README.md

 helm dep update lwt-chart/
 ```

-Next, create a persistent volume however you see fit to bind with the persistent volume claim labelled `app: lwt-mysql`.
+Next, create a persistent volume however you see fit to bind with the persistent volume names `lwt-mysql`.

 Finally, install the chart replacing values where appropriate.